Project Objective

 The purpose of this project

-By researching social issues and producing pamphlets, we aim for students to become aware of the role they themselves, as citizens, should play in building a sustainable society.
-In addition, by coming into contact with students from other faculties and their expertise, and working together to create something, students will learn about different ways of thinking and values, and acquire the "diverse perspectives" necessary for living in the real world.
-In addition, classes allow students to communicate with actual company personnel, providing an opportunity to gain a deeper understanding of the real world.
-In a time when the gap between university expertise and the real world is a problem, this project is designed to help students feel the expertise of the university while also serving as a "bridge" between the two, allowing them to apply it in society.
+Through researching various issues surrounding companies and producing booklets, students themselves aim to be aware of the role they should play in building a sustainable society as citizens.
+In addition, through activities to come into contact with students from other faculties and their specialties that they did not know before, and to collaborate to create a single thing, students can learn about different ways of thinking and values, and acquire the "diverse perspectives" necessary for living in the real world.
+In addition, through the class, you can communicate with people from actual companies, so it will be an opportunity to learn more about the real world.
+In today's world, where the gap between university expertise and the real world is considered a problem, this project is designed with the aim of becoming a "bridge" between the two to apply their expertise in society while feeling the expertise of the university.

 Benefits as a learning experience